top of page

 • Bottlenecks and dependencies

+Check which part of your business still relies heavily on you for decisions, approvals, or firefighting.
+That’s not leadership; that’s a ceiling.
 Preparation means building a business that works without constant heroics.
-More importantly able to service the clients and turn – over you intended to have with ease.
+More importantly, it should be able to service the clients and turnover you intended to have with ease.

 People Planning: Right Seats, Right Skills, Right Energy